mkmiecik14/mmh/README.md

 # Stage 5

+Annual data for the ICSI (our CPP outcome measure) were pulled from Redcap using the API (`api-calls.R`) and preprocessed using `api-prepro.R`.
+As more participants complete their annual questionnaires, these data can be refreshed by running `api-calls.R`.

+# MISC

-Annual questionnaires are processed in `annuals.R`.
+Annual questionnaires are processed in `annuals.R` for a grant prep submission.